Basics of Crypto Security

 It's essential to do your own research and to never invest more than you can afford to lose.
 That said, the risk-to-reward ratio of many cryptos is unlike that of any other investment.

 Before you get into the market, there are steps that you can take to keep your investment safer.
 Get informed about the threats out there, and protect yourself with that information.

 How Do I Secure Cryptocurrency?

-The best way to secure your cryptocurrency is to put it into a crypto wallet.
+The best way to secure your cryptocurrency is to keep it in a crypto wallet for which you control the keys.
 There are a few different types of crypto wallet that may be best suited for your investment and exchange needs.
-You should spend a few minutes learning about them before deciding which type is right for you. see "What is a Crypto Wallet?"
+You should spend some time learning about them before deciding which type is right for you.
+A good next step would be to read "What is a Crypto Wallet?"

 Where Can I Buy Cryptocurrency?

 Cryptocurrencies have become increasingly easy to exchange and store safely.
 There are a few ways to buy cryptocurrencies directly: you can buy them on an exchange, inside a self-directed IRA, or with one of many cash apps.